Earnings of Private Employees: A Big Recovery in January

 The key word in the chart title is "hypothetical" because among the various factors not included in our calculation is the fact that the employed population is constantly changing, and the rate and types of change accelerate in proximity to recessions.
 Employees are terminated, shifted to part-time or replaced by part-time employees.
 During recoveries, new employees are added.

-- Nominal average hourly earnings are down one cent from the previous month.
+- Nominal average hourly earnings rose 12 cents from the previous month, more than erasing the December dip.

-For additional perspectives on earnings, see my commentaries on household income.
+For additional perspectives on earnings, see our commentaries on household income.